pglen/pydbase/README.md

                   |----->---|      |---->---|     |------ ...

     The sum of fields saved to the next backlink.

+## Integrity check

+   Two levels; Level one is checking if the record checksums are correct;
+   Level two checks if the linkage is correct.

+### TODO

+    Speed this up by implementing this as a 'C' module

+## PyTest

  The pytest passes with no errors;
  The following (and more) test are created / executed: